rollerozxa/voxelmanip-wiki/pages/Distributing_Minetest_Games.md

-This page contains (at times very opinionated) notes about taking a Minetest game and distribute it outside of Minetest.
+This page contains (at times very opinionated) notes about taking a Minetest game and distributing it outside of Minetest.
 It assumes that you know how to compile Minetest from source.

-Minetest as an engine itself doesn't have any official means to export a game into a self-contained package with the engine.
-However as Minetest is free software you can fork the engine to rebrand it and bundle it with the game of your choosing.
+Minetest as an engine itself doesn't have any official means to export a game into a self-contained package with the engine, instead games are published on [ContentDB](https://content.minetest.net/packages/?type=game) which allows your game to be installed from the main menu content browser.
+However as Minetest is free software you can fork the engine to rebrand it and bundle it with your game for distribution outside of the Minetest ecosystem.

 [toc]